NightlyEngine/NightlyEngine/README.md

 4. Generate your project files: `./GenerateProjectFiles.sh` and enter `gmake2` when asked
 5. Go up one directory and build the project: `cd .. && make`

-Your project files will be written to `Engine/Build/{Configuration}/Engine/Source`, while the binaries will be stored in `Engine/Binaries`.
-You can now open the project using an IDE like CLion.

 ### Windows

 1. Download and install python3 [here](https://www.python.org/downloads/) and add it to your PATH.